 Best Practices:

 Divide the teams of 10 and larger into separate subgroups working on a specific part of your app.
-For instance, you can split the backend and an app development teams.
+For instance, you can split the backend and app development teams.

 Aim for six-eight people tops for a minimum action unit on your app development project.